Perfect Day (Lou Reed song)

 "Perfect Day" is a song written by American musician Lou Reed in 1972.
-It was originally featured on Transformer, Reed's second post–Velvet Underground solo album, and as a double A-side with his major hit, "Walk on the Wild Side".
+It was originally featured on Transformer, Reed's second post-Velvet Underground solo album, and was released as a double A-side single with "Walk on the Wild Side".
 Its fame was given a boost in the 1990s when it was featured in the 1996 film Trainspotting and after a star-studded version was released as a BBC charity single in 1997, reaching number one in the United Kingdom, Ireland, and Norway.
 Reed re-recorded the song for his 2003 album The Raven.

 Recording and composition

 The original recording, as with the rest of the Transformer album, was produced by David Bowie and Mick Ronson (who also wrote the string arrangement and played piano on the track).
 The song has a sombre vocal delivery and a slow, piano-based instrumental backing.

-The song was written after Reed and his then fiancée (later his first wife), Bettye Kronstad, spent a day in Central Park.
-The lyric is often considered to suggest simple, conventional romantic devotion, possibly alluding to Reed's relationship with Bettye Kronstad and Reed's own conflicts with his sexuality, drug use and ego.
+The song was written after Lou Reed and his then fiancée (later his first wife), Bettye Kronstad, spent a day in Central Park.
+The lyric is often considered to suggest simple, conventional romantic devotion, possibly alluding to Reed's relationship with Kronstad and Reed's own conflicts with his sexuality, drug use and ego.

 Some commentators have further seen the lyrical subtext as displaying Reed's romanticized attitude towards a period of his own addiction to heroin.
 This popular understanding of the song as an ode to addiction led to its inclusion in the soundtrack for Trainspotting, a film about the lives of heroin addicts.
 However, this interpretation, according to Reed himself, is "laughable".
 In an interview in 2000, Reed stated, "No. You're talking to the writer, the person who wrote it.
 No that's not true.
 I don't object to that, particularly...whatever you think is perfect.
 But this guy's vision of a perfect day was the girl, sangria in the park, and then you go home; a perfect day, real simple.
 I meant just what I said."